buildingSMART/BCF-XML/Documentation/README.md

 ### TopicFiles

 Parent topic objects specify a list of model files in their `Header.Files` element.
-These files contain an `Id` attribute, which can be used to optionally reference a subset of all the topic files for a specific viewpoint.
-If the viewpoint does contain entries in it's `TopicFiles` element, then only those files referenced there should be loaded when visualizing the viewpoint.
-Otherwise, all files from the topic should be loaded.
+These files contain an `Id` attribute, which are used to reference a subset of all the topic files for a specific viewpoint.
+To make viewpoints immutable, e.g. in the case of later added topic files, each viewpoint is required to list all their file references.
+Only those files referenced In a viewpoints `TopicFiles` should be loaded when visualizing the viewpoint.

 ### Components